-Bonn Graduate Center
+Bonn Graduate Center (BGC)

-The Bonn Graduate Center (BGC) is the central service department at the University of Bonn for anyone who is currently pursuing, or planning to pursue, a doctoral degree.
+The Bonn Graduate Center is the central service department at the University of Bonn for anyone who is currently pursuing, or planning to pursue, a doctoral degree.
 In addition, the BGC serves as a strategy organization for the departments and the Chancellor’s office, assisting them with quality assurance for doctoral degrees and with developing the structured doctorate.

 The Bonn International Graduate School of Neuroscience offers a top-level, internationally competitive training and research program for doctoral students in the rapidly developing field of neuroscience.
-Our 3-year research program is focused on understanding the molecular and cellular mechanisms underlying complex behavior, and the application of these insights to central nervous system disorders.
+Our three-year research program is focused on understanding the molecular and cellular mechanisms underlying complex behavior, and the application of these insights to central nervous system disorders.
 The interdisciplinary graduate school is located at the University of Bonn in the center of a powerful research region and includes outstanding scientists from the Faculty of Mathematics and Natural Sciences, the Faculty of Medicine, the German Center for Neurodegenerative Diseases in the Helmholtz Association and the Research Institute Caesar in the Max Planck Association.
 Thus, doctoral students in Bonn get the chance to work together with scientist from Germany´s most important organizations and be taught in modern methods of neuroscience research.
 We feel confident that besides the scientific education we offer, it is also important to provide the students an opportunity to train their ability in communicating their research results, to attend courses on career development and to become successful members of the Neuroscience community.

-The IMPRS for Brain and Behavior graduate school offers a structured, 3-year multidisciplinary doctoral training and research program in the neurosciences.
+The IMPRS for Brain & Behavior graduate school offers a structured, three-year multidisciplinary doctoral training and research program in the neurosciences.
 Overall our research programs address how sensory information is encoded in neural circuits and is transformed ultimately to behavior.
 Students are trained in a large range of cutting-edge techniques which are currently instrumental in the quest for understanding brain circuit function in the whole animal and its role in defining behavior.
 Our mission is to equip students graduating from this school with an exceptional level of knowledge and skills that will form the basis of a successful career in neuroscience.

-IMPRS for Brain and Behavior aims to recruit highly qualified and motivated doctoral students from all nationalities and immerse them in a stimulating scientific culture of interaction and cooperation.
+IMPRS for Brain & Behavior aims to recruit highly qualified and motivated doctoral students from all nationalities and immerse them in a stimulating scientific culture of interaction and cooperation.
 Exceptional candidates holding a Master’s degree in biology, chemistry, physics, mathematics, computer science, engineering, or other relevant subject are encouraged to join us.